MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/developing-your-application.md

 To configure the Azure AD environment for Azure Information Protection, follow the guidance in [Activating Azure Rights Management](https://docs.microsoft.com/en-us/information-protection/deploy-use/activate-service).

-Once the service is ____ you will need PowerShell components for the next steps.
+Once the service is activated you will need PowerShell components for the next steps.
 Follow [Administering the Azure Rights Management service by using Windows PowerShell](https://docs.microsoft.com/en-us/information-protection/deploy-use/administer-powershell) to accomplish this.

 ### Getting your Tenant ID